 – If you travel by car, don’t book hotels in advance if you are not sure that they have a parking, or there is some parking available nearby where you are staying.
 Some hotels are just a door in the street with no parking, or are tucked away in a backstreet where you actually can’t drive.

 – Parking in the cities is always a pain and pay attention of the color of the curb of the sidewalk.
 Yellow, white or red paint either on the curb stone or on the road itself means no parking.
 Blue means you may stop but not park.
-Even though Spaniards are often very creative in their parking, don’t try to compete with their behavior.
+Even though Spaniards are often very creative in their parking, don’t try to compete with their behavior, as seen in the photos under.
 Best bet for parking are parking houses/garages, but even those may be full.
 Alternatively find a parking early in the morning.

 – Speed signs can be a bit confusing, especially in residential areas where it may lack speed signs at all for longer distances.
 Try to follow the traffic and not always rely on the GPS (ours showed 90 km/h several places where the actual speed limit was way lower).
 Pay also attention to the blue speed signs, where the round ones indicate minimum speed and the square ones indicate recommended speed.